nagadarshan-n/MC-SEFRON/README.md

 Regular updates on this project are posted at https://www.researchgate.net/project/Spiking-Neural-Networks-7

 Example: Iris train and test dataset are given in iris_train_1.csv and iris_test_1.csv respectively.
-Run the Main.m file to train the MC-SEFRON.
+Run the Main.py file to train the MC-SEFRON.

 Note: Change the hyperparamets for other problems.